EddyVerbruggen/nativescript-barcodescanner/README.md

 ```

 ### function: available
-Note that the Android implementation will always return `true` at the moment.
+Note that the iOS implementation will always return `true` at the moment,
+on Android we actually check for a camera to be available.

 ```js
   var barcodescanner = require("nativescript-barcodescanner");